demirantay/notebook/compsci/web-intro/git/advanced.md

 - After you complete reading the README.md file on this directory.
 You should read this file in order to advance your understanding of `git`

-- You can read https://www.atlassian.com/git/tutorials/what-is-version-control this file for the full version of this note file.
-Be aware it is a huge read.
+- ***There are many more things to read about Git see this very well covered tutorial for more https://www.atlassian.com/git/tutorials/what-is-version-control***

 <br>
 <br>